Operating business online, does it require business number and license? no physical address is used.

 Hello, I want to start selling online (currently am through social media).
 I am working on my own website to launch soon.
 I was wondering am I suppose to register for business number and business license even if I operate at home, through the Internet?
 If yes, do I apply for Business number or Business license for?Thank You

-Asked almost 2 years ago in Toronto, Ontario
+Asked over 2 years ago in Toronto, Ontario

 Categories: Internet Business Law Privacy Law Legal Aid Patents, Trademarks, Copyright

 Congratulations...it seems like your business is doing well and is expanding.
 I will try to answer your question briefly.
 Even if you have an online business, you will have to abide by the same laws and regulations as other business set-ups.
 You will have to pay taxes, follow the anti-spam guidelines, e-commerce rules, and consumer protection regulations.
 There are different ways in which you can register your business.
 You can register your business name as a sole proprietor, partnership or corporation.
 I will not elaborate on partnership since you are planning to do the business yourself.

 A sole proprietor is an individual who wishes to undertake a business venture in his/her name.
 A sole proprietor does not need to register the business name, so long as the business name is same as the sole proprietor’s actual name.
 If the sole proprietor wants to use a name other than his/her own name, he/she must register that name under Business Names Act.
 However, there are liability issues for a sole proprietor.
 If someone wants to sue the sole proprietor, the personal assets of the sole proprietor will be at risk.